Japan Today

 Character for gold (金) picked as most symbolic kanji of 2024

-The kanji for gold (金 kin) was chosen as the single most representative character symbolic of the social mood in Japan this year, a Kyoto-based organization said Thursday.
+The kanji for gold (金 kin) was chosen as the single most representative character symbolic of the social mood in Japan this year, the Kyoto-based Japan Kanji Aptitude Testing Foundation said Thursday.
 The character symbolized Japan's gold medals at the Paris Olympic and Paralympic Games, as well as Los Angeles Dodgers star Shohei Ohtani's golden year.

 The character can also be read as kane, meaning money.
 This year Japan saw money problems with political slush funds, robberies by people recruited online and rising prices putting a strain on household finances.